 But what if we could push it 25 years more?

 Worldwide, there are nearly 500,000 people who have made, or surpassed, the 100-mark, and this number is projected to grow to 3.7 million by 2050.
 Here, Eat This, Not That!
 Health rounds-up the latest research that'll not only help you to live to be triple digits, but ensure you're happy doing so.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.